cjohansen/m1p/Readme.md

 Enables the use of dictionary functions in `dictionary`. `opt` is a map of
 options:

-- `:on-missing-dictionary-key` a function to call when attempting to interpolate a dictionary key that can't be found.
-Will be called with `opts` from `interpolate`, params, and the key.

 - `:exception-handler` a function to call when a dictionary function throws an exception.
 The handler receives an ex-info with ex-data in this shape: